nculwell/MathStudy/Analysis.md

 - Tao, *Analysis* (I and II)

-  My impression is that this focuses on intuition and understanding, proofs are largely exercises.
+  My impression is that this focuses on intuition and understanding, and the proofs are largely exercises.
 It's published by Hundustan Book Agency and sold in the USA via AMS.
 It can be ordered from India via these links:

   - I: http://www.abebooks.com/servlet/BookDetailsPL?bi=18707026799
   - II: http://www.abebooks.com/servlet/BookDetailsPL?bi=18707026800

-#### Fourier analysis

-- Hubbard, *The World According to Wavelets*
-- Stein and Shakarchi
-- Tolstov, *Fourier Analysis*

-### More real analysis
+### More analysis

 These are appropriate for a second course in analysis.